-(1) (2) (3) See Note 3 to the Consolidated Financial Statements for portfolio composition by geographic region.
-Control Investments are defined by the Investment Company Act of 1940 ("1940 Act") as investments in companies in which the Company owns more than 25% of the voting securities or has rights to maintain greater than 50% of the board representation.
+See Note 3 to the Consolidated Financial Statements for portfolio composition by geographic region.

+Control Investments are defined by the 1940 Act as investments in companies in which the Company owns more than 25% of the voting securities or has rights to maintain greater than 50% of the board Control investments are defined by the 1940 Act as investments in Companies in which the Company owns indice than 25% of the voting securities.
 Affiliate Investments are defined by the 1940 Act as investments in companies in which the Company owns between 5% and 25% of the voting securities.
 Equity ownership may be held in shares or units of companies related to the portfolio companies.
+Income producing through payment of dividends or distributions.
+Non-Control/Non-Affiliate Investments are defined by the 1940 Act as investments that are neither Control Investments nor Affiliate Investments.
+Principal includes accumulated PIK interest and is net of repayments.